 - Canvas additional sources within State government, or

 - Solicit proposals from private contractors, State agencies, or both, or

 - Execute a negotiated contracts without competitive proposals, or

 - Abandon the project for being outside the scope of the departments responsibilities or for having insufficient benefit to the State relative to the potential expenditure of funds

-Once the University receives approval to solicit proposals for consultant service, the Purchasing Department will proceed with other necessary action in accordance with prescribed policy.
+Once the University receives approval to solicit proposals for consultant service, the Procurement Services Office will proceed with other necessary action in accordance with prescribed policy.

 Any contract executed without the approval of the appropriate University officials, the State Division of Purchase and Contract and the Governor or his designee shall be void and no State funds shall be expended pursuant to any such contract.
 Any employee or official of the State of North Carolina who executes a contract without this approval shall be liable to repay any amount expended pursuant to such contract plus court costs.